Lupin the Third: Television specials

 Between 1989 and 2013, a new animated television special by TMS Entertainment aired on NTV every year.
 The tradition started with Bye Bye, Lady Liberty on April 4, 1989.
-2007's Elusiveness of the Fog was broadcast on July 27 as part of the 40th anniversary celebration of the original manga, featuring the return of a villain from the original television series, Kyousuke Mamo.
+2007's The Elusiveness of the Fog was broadcast on July 27 as part of the 40th anniversary celebration of the original manga, featuring the return of a villain from the original television series, Kyousuke Mamo.
 A crossover special titled Lupin the 3rd vs. Detective Conan, featuring characters from both Lupin III and Detective Conan, aired on March 27, 2009, attracting a record audience share of 19.5.

-The 2011 special Blood Seal - Eternal Mermaid introduced new voice actors for Fujiko, Zenigata and Goemon, the first change in 16 years.
-Princess of the Breeze - The Hidden City in the Sky, the last of the yearly consecutive specials, features Yui Ishikawa as its heroine Yutika.
+The 2011 special Blood Seal of the Eternal Mermaid introduced new voice actors for Fujiko, Zenigata and Goemon, the first change in 16 years.
+Princess of the Breeze, the last of the yearly consecutive specials, features Yui Ishikawa as its heroine Yutika.

-On January 8, 2016, a special tie-in with the Part IV TV series aired.
-Two new television specials aired in 2019.
+On January 8, 2016, Italian Game, a special tie-in with the Part IV TV series aired.
+Two new television specials aired in 2019, Goodbye Partner and Prison of the Past.